-An independent, scientific peer review panel was convened by the District from late-March through June 2020 to assess the technical defensibility of the minimum flows developed for the Lower Peace River and Lower Shell Creek.
-The review process included three phases that culminated in the development of an initial peer review report, a District response to the initial peer review report, and development of a final peer review report.
+The recommended minimum flows for the Lower Peace River and Lower Shell Creek described in this report were subjected to independent, scientific peer review facilitated by the District from late-March through June 2020.
+With the goal of assessing the technical defensibility of the minimum flows, the review process included three phases that culminated in the development of an initial peer review report, a District response to the initial peer review report, and development of a final peer review report.
 Following completion of the peer review the District prepared a summary response to the final peer review report.

-Findings and recommendations included in the initial and final peer review reports, and information included in the response document prepared by District staff and other information discussed during the peer review process were incorporated into this current draft minimum flows report and are included in Appendix G. Based on the District responses to panel comments, additional technical documentation, and updates made to the draft minimum flows report, the panel supported the conclusions presented within the minimum flows report.
+Findings and recommendations included in the initial and final peer review reports, and information included in the response documents prepared by District staff and other information discussed during the peer review process were incorporated into this current draft minimum flows report and are included in Appendix G. Based on the District responses to peer review panel comments, additional technical documentation, and updates made to the draft minimum flows report, the panel supported the conclusions presented within the District's minimum flows report.